- Description of the Site. The Site allows access and use of TRI-AD’s services to the extent and in the manner offered through the Site.

 - Electronic Signatures.
 By using the Service, you agree to transact electronically through the Site.
 You agree that your electronic signature is the legal equivalent of your manual signature.
 You further agree that your use of a keypad, mouse or other device to select an item, button, icon or similar act/action, constitutes your signature as if actually signed by you in writing.
 You also agree that no certification authority or other third-party verification is necessary to validate your electronic signature, and the lack of such certification or third-party verification will not in any way affect the enforceability of your electronic signature.

 - Communications Consent.
-By providing your telephone number, you are providing express written consent to receive communications from TRI-AD, (including its affiliates, agents, service providers, and affiliates for the purposes of defined above) for any purpose, including but not limited to marketing various services from both TRI-AD and companies TRI-AD has joint marketing agreements with.
-Additionally, you agree to receive communications from TRI-AD regarding your any service, and any information you may have obtained via your use of a Website.
+By providing your telephone number, you are providing express written consent to receive communications from TRI-AD, (including its affiliates, agents, service providers, and affiliates for the purposes defined above) for any purpose, including but not limited to marketing various services from both TRI-AD and companies TRI-AD has joint marketing agreements with.
+Additionally, you agree to receive communications from TRI-AD regarding any service, and any information you may have obtained via your use of a Website.
 You agree that these communications include, but are not limited to, the use of an Automated Telephone Dialing System, prerecorded and/or artificial voice, SMS, MMS, text, fax, email or other similar means.
-Note, regardless of whether your phone number is registered on a state or federal Do Not Call list.
+Note, this agreement applies regardless of whether your phone number is registered on a state or federal Do Not Call list.
 You agree that TRI-AD is not responsible for any charges to you regarding these communications.
 Standard voice and data rates may apply.
 Further, you understand that you do not need to provide this consent to call as a condition to receive any good or service, in which case you will not provide your phone number.

 - Password.
 You are required to choose a password and a username when setting up your account or otherwise enrolling in provided services.
 You are responsible for maintaining the confidentiality of your username and password, account information, and all activities that occur through the use of your password, account, or as a result of your access to the Site.
 You agree not to share your password, account information, or access to the Site with any other person.
 You agree to immediately notify TRI-AD of any actual or suspected unauthorized use of your account or password.
 TRI-AD will not be responsible for any loss whatsoever arising from the misappropriation of your password by a third party.